-CCPR is less expensive than conventional maintenance, reconstruction or new construction methods.
-Rehabilitating a road with an engineered emulsion additive is less expensive than producing virgin hot mix made from completely new materials.
-Typical overall project costs savings can be 25% or more.
+CCPR is less expensive than conventional maintenance, reconstruction, or new construction methods.
+Rehabilitating a road with an engineered emulsion additive is less expensive than producing a virgin hot mix made from completely new materials.
+Typical overall project cost savings can be 25% or more.

 Nate Jenkins (AMI Sales Representative) and Tim Zahrn (Specialty Products Area Manager) collaborate on a number of recycling projects around the state of Indiana.
-They also draw on the expertise of The Heritage Research Group, specifically team members like Jason Wielinski, Megan Yount and Zach Robinson.
+They also draw on the expertise of The Heritage Research Group, specifically team members like Megan Yount, and Zach Robinson.
 A few of their insights are seen below.

 CCPR is a green approach that is not only environmentally friendly, but is often economically advantageous to agencies. – Tim Zahrn, Specialty Products Area Manager for Asphalt Materials, Inc.

 CCPR gives an agency the ability to remove existing asphalt pavement and fix the underlying pavement issues, reusing the RAP in the new pavement structure. – Megan Yount, Heritage Research Group.